Start9Labs/docs/src/service-guides/nostr/nostr-rs-relay.md

     ![nostr whitelist pubkey](./assets/nostr-2.png)

-1. Now you will have a Nostr relay websocket URL available in Nostr Properties.
+1. Now you will have a Nostr relay websocket URL available in Nostr RS Relay -> Properties.

 ## Running a private relay